 What is an Enum in Rails?

-An Enum (enumeration) in Ruby on Rails is a feature that allows developers to define a set of symbolic values mapped to integers.
+An Enum (enumeration) in Ruby on Rails is a feature that allows developers to define a set of symbolic values mapped to either integers or strings.

-This means that instead of storing string-based values like "active", "inactive", or "banned", we use integer representations such as 0, 1, and 2.
+This means that instead of creating boolean columns like "active", "inactive", or "banned", for example, for the users table, we can create either an integer or a string column status and store representations such as 0, 1, and 2 or "active", "inactive", and "banned" respectively.
 This practice enhances performance, consistency, and readability in applications.

 Enums are particularly useful in scenarios where you have a finite set of possible values for a given attribute.
 Common use cases include user roles, order statuses, publication states, and more.